yoshuawuyts/vmd/README.md

    another program's output in to vmd.
 Check out the [examples](#examples) for cool use cases.

+ - **Drag & Drop:** Drag files from your file browser or desktop on to a vmd window and render it.
+Hold the `Shift` key while dropping to open the file in a new window.

  - **Navigation:** Navigate within linked sections in a document, open relative links to other documents in the same window or in a new one (`shift-click`), and always be able to go back in the history.
 And open links to directories